 7. Fix Back End Silos to Support Instructors Running These Programs

-Digital experiences for executive education don’t just enhance user journeys for your students; you’ll better support the administrators and teachers who run these courses.
+Digital experiences for continuing education don’t just enhance user journeys for your students; you’ll better support the administrators and teachers who run these courses.
 A connected, automated experience fixes back end siloing, letting instructors focus more on their students’ issues where they might otherwise waste time and energy covering the gaps in disjointed virtual solutions.
 You’ll increase efficiency with better workflows and case management on the admin side, and better data collection and surfacing eases their workload.
 Finally, this data collected by digital experiences gives your administrators better visibility into participation outcomes, letting them see program effectiveness and value to individual students.